Russian military bands: Uniform

 The uniforms of Russian military bands vary depending on the unit.
 Most unit bands utilize the standard dress uniform with the closed collar of the Russian Army (updated in 2017), although the everyday service uniform can also be worn.
-The Exemplary Band of the Honor Guard has from 1958-1971 and since 2013 worn the full dress uniform of the 3rd Honor Guard Battalion, 154th Preobrazhensky Independent Commandant's Regiment (known in the Soviet era as the M-1955), which consists of a closed collar uniform with a red plastron with golden piping.
-From 1971-2013, the band wore the standard dress uniform of the armed forces.
+The Exemplary Band of the Honor Guard has from 1958 to 1971 and since 2013 worn the full dress uniform of the 3rd Honor Guard Battalion, 154th Preobrazhensky Independent Commandant's Regiment (known in the Soviet era as the M-1955), which consists of a closed collar uniform with a red plastron with golden piping.
+From 1971 to 2013, the band wore the standard dress uniform of the armed forces.
 The Central band of the defence ministry wears uniforms similar to the Imperial-style uniforms of the Kremlin Regiment.
 The Presidential Band performs in all white dress uniforms with blue epaulettes on the sides.
 The Central Navy Band and all Navy bands wear standard naval uniforms, including those of the Naval Infantry, which wear their signature black berets.